-- 8.8 Select the right hand position on the miniature toggle switch (see fig.2.2) on the front panel which is the arc welding mode. - 8.9 Set the welding current required. - 8.10 Striking the arc.
-Strike the electrode tip on the workpiece as if you were striking a match.
-(Do not hit the electrode on the workpiece as this - could damage the electrode and make strike-up difficult.)
-8.11 - Welding.
-As soon as the arc is ignited try to maintain a distance from the workpiece equal to the diameter of the electrode in use and maintain this distance throughout the duration of the weld.
-Remember that the angle of the electrode as it advances should be 20 to 300 from a vertical line over the workpiece.
-8 12 At the end of the weld bead, move the electrode backwards in order to fill the weld crater and then quickly lift the electrode from the weld pool in order to - extinguish the arc.
-8.13 SWITCH OFF the welder after use.
+- WARNING!
+Use welding head shield to protect eyes and avoid exposing skin to ultraviolet rays given off by electric arc.
+Wear safety welding gauntlets. - If difficult welds are to be performed and the welding parameters are unknown, it is advisable to carry out several trial runs on test pieces in order to determine the right welding current and gas flow. - 8.2 SWITCH ON the welder only when you are satisfied that the welder is correctly connected and the work to be done is fully prepared. - 8.3 SETTING THE CONTROLS. - 831 Select the right hand position on the miniature toggle switch (see fig.2.2) on the front panel which is the arc welding mode. - 832 Set the welding current required. - 8.4 STRIKING THE ARC.
+Strike the electrode tip on the workpiece as if you were striking a match (Do not hit the electrode on the workpiece as this could damage the electrode and make strike-up difficult). - 8.5 WEI DING - 8.5.1 As soon as the arc is ignited try to maintain a distance from the workpiece equal to the diameter of the electrode in use and maintain this distance throughout the duration of the weld.
+Remember that the angle of the electrode as it advances should be 20° to 30° from a vertical line over the workpiece. - 852 At the end of the weld bead, move the electrode backwards in order to fill the weld crater and then quickly lift the electrode from the weld pool in order to extinguish the arc. - SWITCH OFF the welder after use.
+8.6

-9. MAINTENANCE
+MAINTENANCE

 - DANGER!
 Unplug the inverter from the mains power supply before connecting or disconnecting cables or performing maintenance or service.
-Direct contact with the inverter circuit is dangerous. - 9.1 To avoid a build up of dust inside the machine which may block or restrict the ventilation system, periodically remove the covers and remove the dust with a low pressure air jet or vacuum cleaner.
+Direct contact with the inverter circuit is dangerous. - GENERAL MAINTENANCE.
+9.1 - To avoid a build up of dust inside the machine which may block or restrict the ventilation system, periodically remove the covers and remove the dust with a low pressure air jet or vacuum cleaner.
 Replace covers immediately.
-Under no circumstances should the machine be operated with the covers removed. - 9.2 TORCH.
-Avoid resting the the torch and its associated cable on any hot surfaces.
-If the insulation is damaged in any way the torch cannot be used. - Periodically check the condition of the gas tubing and the connections.
-9.3 - 9.4 In the event of any problems of unsatisfactory weld performance please first go through the trouble shooting procedure shown below.
-If this does not solve the problem the Inverter must be taken to a qualified and authorised service agent for repair.
+Under no circumstances should the machine be operated with the covers removed. - Avoid resting the the torch and its associated cable on any hot surfaces.
+If the insulation is damaged in any way the torch cannot be used.
+9.1.2 - 9.1.3 Periodically check the condition of the gas tubing and the connections. - In the event of any problems of unsatisfactory weld performance please first go through the trouble shooting procedure shown below.
+If this does not solve 9.1.4 the problem the Inverter must be taken to a qualified and authorised service agent for repair.
 Contact your local Sealey dealer for service.